chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

 ![](images/deployment2.png)

-> 📝 Please note, if your not interested in building/deploying locally, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.
-Once you complete the first step of Deploying to Azure above, you can jump head to [03-configure-app-service-for-cd](../03-configure-app-service-for-cd/README.md)

-## Prerequisites (Local development only if you wish to build the Docker images locally)

-Thus guide assumes you have Docker installed on your machine.
-Until we setup your Azure Pipeline & GitHub Action, we can use Docker and Azure CLI, locally, to build and push both the PetStoreApp and PetStoreService Docker Images into Azure Container Registry.
-We will also do other things like Administer our Azure Kubernetes Cluster.

- - Install Docker Desktop from the following https://docs.docker.com/get-docker and ensure you can run Docker from your command line.

- - Install Azure CLI from the following https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli and ensure you can run AZ from your command line.

 ---

+> 📝 Please note, if your not interested in building/deploying locally, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you and you can safely jump head to [03-configure-app-service-for-cd](../03-configure-app-service-for-cd/README.md) otherwise please continue to the next guide.

 ➡️ Next guide: [01 - Build the Docker Images](../01-build-the-docker-images/README.md)